Arnold Diffusion in Multi-Dimensional Convex Billiards: Geometry of the Domain, Dynamics, and Results

 Let us describe these trajectories.
 We prove that, under our hypotheses, there is a normally hyperbolic invariant manifold $A$ of the billiard map.
 The manifold $A$ has the structure of a 2-dimensional cylinder, where the height component can be thought of as the reciprocal of the angle of reflection.
 The diffusive trajectories occur arbitrarily close to (but not on) this cylinder.
 Due to normal hyperbolicity, $A$ has stable and unstable invariant manifolds $W^{s,u}(A)$.
 Moreover, these invariant manifolds have a transverse homoclinic intersection.
 The union of some small neighbourhoods of the normally hyperbolic cylinder and submanifolds of the transverse homoclinic intersection is called the \emph{homoclinic channel}.
 Diffusive trajectories occur in the homoclinic channel, starting near the cylinder, and making excursions near a transverse homoclinic intersection before returning close to $A$ and remaining in a neighbourhood of $A$ for some iterations (see Figure \ref{figure_diffusivetrajectories}).
 This process is repeated infinitely many times.

 In Section \ref{sec_scatteringmaps} we define the following objects: normally hyperbolic invariant manifolds, homoclinic cylinders, and scattering maps.
 The stable and unstable manifolds of a normally hyperbolic invariant manifold $A$ have invariant foliations by submanifolds.
 These are called the strong stable and strong unstable foliations.
 Each point $x$ on the manifold $A$ uniquely defines a leaf $W^s(x)$ of the strong stable foliation and a leaf $W^u(x)$ of the strong unstable foliation.
 Suppose now that $y$ is a point of transverse homoclinic intersection of $W^{s,u}(A)$.
-The implicit function theorem then implies that there is a manifold $B$ such that $y \in B \subset W^s(A) \pitchfork W^u(A)$.
+The implicit function theorem then implies that there is a neighbourhood $B$ of $y$ in $W^s(A) \cap W^u(A)$ such that the homoclinic intersection is transverse at each point in $B$.
 Suppose moreover that the intersection at $z$ is \emph{strongly transverse} (this will be defined precisely later) for each $z \in B$.
 Let $A^{\prime}$ denote the subset of $A$ consisting of points $x$ for which the leaf $W^u(x)$ of the strong unstable foliation intersects $B$ at exactly one point.
 The scattering map $s_B:A^{\prime} \to A$ is defined as follows: from $x \in A^{\prime}$, follow the leaf $W^u(x)$ of the strong unstable foliation until it reaches $B$.
 At this point there is a unique leaf of the strong stable foliation passing through $B$.
 Follow this leaf back to $A$.
 The resulting point is $s_B(x)$ (see Figure \ref{figure_scatteringmap}).
 The scattering map was introduced by Delshams, de la Llave, and Seara \cite{delshams2000geometric, delshams2003geometric}, and is the key tool for analysing dynamics near a transverse homoclinic intersection.